CryptosOdysseus/AALE-Contributions/20190819-AALE-4th-Session-PREP-Scan-of-Contract-Law.md

 ## DISCHARGE BY ASSENT OR ALTERATION

->Part of the problem in this Chapter 12 is similar to Chapter 10 & 11, i.e. the ability to assess the relevance of the components and functions of Performance in the case of one particular final leg of a Performance manifesting as Discharge by Assent or Alteration, in an AAS context under AALE process.
-Need to review relevance of the legal codification of concept and sub-process of Discharge by Assent or Alteration in human-AAS interaction, in AAS context under AALE process.
-This links back to the notion of properly engineered AALE with features that would be able to constantly & consistently monitor, report the status of performance of AAS and other entities (human included) under its management.
-This could provide at any moment a clear picture of legal status & consequences for the whole ecosystem, as well as risk management measures either A/A or human-directed, to deal with risk mitigation vs exacerbation of consequences of acts- with attribution to a responsinle human looming large.
+>Part of the problem in this Chapter 12 is similar to Chapter 10 & 11, i.e. the ability to assess the relevance of the components and functions or _**sub-processes of Performance in the case of one particular final leg of a Performance manifesting as Discharge by Assent or Alteration, in an AAS context under AALE process.**_ Need to review relevance of the legal codification of concept and _**sub-process of Discharge by Assent or Alteration in human-AAS interaction, in AAS context under AALE process.**_ This links back to the notion of properly engineered AALE with features that would be able to constantly & consistently _**self-monitor,**_ report the status of performance of AAS and other entities (human included) under its management.
+This could provide at any moment a clear picture of legal status & consequences for the whole ecosystem, as well as _**risk management measures either A/A or human-directed, to deal with risk mitigation vs exacerbation of consequences of acts- with attribution to a responsinle human looming large.**_

 ### § 281.
 Accord and Satisfaction